rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 #### Burger menu

-- The burger menu will only appear on the page if width < 768px.
+- The burger menu will only appear on the page if the width is < 768px.
 - When you click on the burger menu, there will be a 320px wide, full-height block on the right side of the browser window with vertically arranged and centered menu items.
 There should be a slide-in animation.
 - The elements have the same active and inactive rules as the menus on the larger screen width.
 For example, clicking on `Contacts` should take us to the _Footer_ block, and the menu should close.
 - The area beyond 320px should be dimmed.
 The dimming property is described in the Figma layout design.
-- When the menu is opened, the menu icon itself is rotated 90 degrees.
-A rotate animation must be present.
-The vertical scroll must become inactive.
+- When the menu is opened, the menu icon is rotated 90 degrees.
+There should be an animation of icon rotation.
+The vertical scrollbar should become inactive.
-- If you click outside the menu boundaries, on a darkened area, or on the button with the burger menu icon, the menu must move back in.
+- If you click outside the menu boundaries, on a darkened area, or on the button with the burger menu icon, the menu should move back in.
 A slide-out animation must be present.
 - When closing the menu, the menu icon itself rotates back 90 degrees.
-There must be a rotate animation (rotate).
-Vertical scroll must become active again.
+There should be an animation of icon rotation.
+The vertical scroll must become active again.
-- Logo in the burger menu is duplicated with the main.
+- Logo on the burger menu is duplicated from the main one.
 It is allowed to make the page logo disappear or be moved to its place in the burger menu when the burger menu is opened.

 #### Carousel

 - The slider should be implemented with arrow buttons.
-Slides will change on arrow buttons click.
+Slides will change on the arrow buttons click.
-- The slider is infinite, has no boundaries, i.e. you can click left and right as many times as you want, and each time the content in the blocks will be new.
+- The slider is infinite, and has no boundaries, i.e. you can click left and right as many times as you want, and each time the content in the blocks will be a new one.
 In our case, each new slide will contain a **pseudorandom** set of pets, i.e. it will be generated from the original objects in random order, with two conditions.
 First, no pet cards will be repeated in the slide block itself.
 Second, in the next block, there will be no duplicate cards with the cards of the current block.
 For example, in a slider of 3 elements, the next departing slide will contain 3 new pet cards, such that there were none among the 3 cards on the previous departed slide.
 - Either of the two scenarios is allowed:
   - When the left or right arrow button is pressed, regardless of the pressing sequence, new content is always generated.
   - One previous slide is allowed to remain, i.e. if you press "left", "right", "left" (or the reverse sequence), the content that was before the first press "left" (or "right" in the reverse sequence) is returned.
 All other slides generate new content.